rapkin/rapkin.com.ua/content/about/body.md

 If you have any comments and suggestions I am happy to answer.

-Here are some memes (mostly on Russian language) for which I'm not ashamed :)
+Here are several of my memes (mostly on Russian language) for which I'm not ashamed :)

 ![Stepenwolf](/assets/img/wolf.jpg)